pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 make_strata_plot(strata_df)
 ```

 Showing a fairly consistent pattern across the strata - the treatment group achieve outcomes in excess of the global mean almost uniformly across the strata.
-With smaller sample sizea in each tratment group for each.
+With smaller sample sizes in each treatment group for each.
 We then take the average of the stratum specific averages to see a sharper distinction emerge.

 ```{code-cell} ipython3
 strata_expected_df = strata_df.groupby("trt")[["outcome count", "outcome mean", "diff"]].agg(